xavijam/xavijam.github.io/content/blog/after-some-years-its-time-to-recap-dot-dot-dot.en.md

 ---
 title: "After some years, it's time to recap..."
 date: 2012-07-31T8:57:00
+description: "After several years at Vizzuality, it is time to look back and explain what we have achieved"
+keywords: Vizzuality, CartoDB, work, team, timeline, projects
 ---

 I started in [Vizzuality](http://vizzuality.com) several years ago and after some projects done, lot of friends made and many hours worked, it's time to recap and look back to understand what we have achieved.